-Incorporate IIoT into your organisation and you can create-game changing operational efficiencies.
+Incorporate IIoT technology into your organisation and you can create-game changing operational efficiencies.
 Here’s how that’s happening.

 Predictive Maintenance to Reduce Downtime

-The wider manufacturing industry is finding effective uses for IIoT as part of Industry 4.0.
+The wider manufacturing industrial companies are finding effective uses for industrial IOT as part of Industry 4.0.
 One of the most effective is predictive maintenance.
 IIoT enables easier, non-intrusive implementation of the right sensors so we can take advantage of these latest technologies.
 This is becoming increasingly apparent in older assets we have become so reliant upon.

 There’s no need to wait until a machine needs to be repaired to carry out vital fixes.
 By using predictive analytics, we can identify a machine’s future problems and act accordingly.